brianzelip/MRIA/readme.md

-## Mount Royal Improvement Association Notes
+## Mount Royal Improvement Association Site Revamp

 Designing in the open a new MRIA site.

-Because it's a WordPress site, the material presented here will be descriptive, high-level/theoretical about the information architecture.
+Here be notes and code.